THE END OF BLUEBIRD DAYS

 by Brandon McWilliams

 No one is really surprised when the sky comes crashing down.
-Its been threatening for a while
+It’s been threatening for a while

 now, glowering like a portrait of a disapproving patriarch over the mantle.
 It was something of a